alphagov/notifications-tech-docs/source/accessibility.html.md

 This website is run by the GOV.UK Notify team at the Government Digital Service (GDS).
 It is designed to be used by as many people as possible.
 You should be able to:

-+ change colours, contrast levels and fonts
+- change colours, contrast levels and fonts using browser or device settings
-+ zoom in up to 300% without problems
+- zoom in up to 400% without the text spilling off the screen
-+ navigate most of the website using just a keyboard
-+ navigate most of the website using speech recognition software
+- navigate most of the website using a keyboard or speech recognition software
-+ listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-The text should be clear and simple to understand.
+We’ve also made the website text as simple as possible to understand.

 [AbilityNet](https://mcmw.abilitynet.org.uk/) has advice on making your device easier to use if you have a disability.

 ## How accessible this website is

-We know this website is not fully accessible because:
+We know this website is not fully accessible:

-+ some pages have adjacent links that go to the same URL
+- it has links whose only content is an image with no alt text
+- the table of contents is sometimes announced as a dialog to screen readers when it isn't
+- links can be hidden by the 'sticky' table of contents button while focused

 ## Feedback and contact information